 Crowley is a somewhat small city located in the state of Louisiana.
 With a population of 13,144 people and four constituent neighborhoods, Crowley is the 32nd largest community in Louisiana.

-Unlike some cities, Crowley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Crowley are a mix of both white- and blue-collar jobs.
-Overall, Crowley is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Crowley who work in office and administrative support (10.48%), sales jobs (10.04%), and maintenance occupations (8.39%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Crowley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Crowley is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Crowley who work in sales jobs (12.73%), office and administrative support (11.67%), and maintenance occupations (9.15%).

-Being a small city, Crowley does not have a public transit system used by locals to get to and from work.
+Crowley is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Crowley is an extremely ethnically-diverse city.
 The people who call Crowley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crowley residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Crowley include German, French Canadian, English, and Acadian/Cajun.

 The most common language spoken in Crowley is English.
 Other important languages spoken here include French and Spanish.